-Established in 2003, Hand in Hand also mobilizes members and teaches them to save, but we aren’t focused on financial inclusion per se.
+Established in 2003, Hand in Hand also mobilises members and teaches them to save, but we aren’t focused on financial inclusion per se.
 Instead, we see groups as the means to an end: job creation.
 That means training each and every member in how to run their own business, providing in-house microfinance when group savings aren’t sufficient to fuel expansion, and linking members to larger markets to help grow their businesses.
-Over the years we’ve mobilized 1.8 million members and created 2.6 million jobs – a start, but nowhere near our ultimate goal.
+Over the years we’ve mobilised 1.8 million members and created 2.6 million jobs – a start, but nowhere near our ultimate goal.
 In order to truly reach scale, strategic partnerships are indispensable.

 How Hand in Hand worked with CARE in Rwanda

 In 2013, Hand in Hand and CARE joined forces around a common goal: to promote entrepreneurialism among 100,000 Savings Groups members in Rwanda, creating 80,000 sustainable jobs in three years.

 An independent review of the program published last month confirms what our experience in the field told us all along: Hand in Hand’s partnership with CARE was a considerable success, exceeding targets in several major categories.

 By the numbers

 Access to CARE’s pre-existing Savings Group infrastructure gave us a massive head start.
 Here, after all, were thousands of groups, mobilised, with strong financial skills and raring to go.
 When all was said and done, Hand in Hand’s business training reached 4,390 groups versus a target of 3,000.
 In other words, we’d achieved scale – with speed and efficiency.

 115,041 vs. a target of 80,000